-|Delivery Type||6-Day Off-Campus|
+|Delivery type||6-Day Off-Campus|

-|ACE Recommendation||In the upper division baccalaureate degree category, 3 semester hours in Public Safety, Fire Administration, or Public Administration.|
+|ACE recommendation||In the upper division baccalaureate degree category, three semester hours in public safety, fire administration or public administration.|

-|Student Comments||Good background material especially the review of 1910-120 and other regulations governing haz mat ...
+|Comments||Good background material especially the review of 1910-120 and other regulations governing haz mat ...
 It taught me a better understanding of an ICS on a much larger scale ...
 Clarifies how SARA III/LEPC relate to the fire department and importance of reviewing LEPC plan.|